The Barth Summer Internship Award

 Check out the Writing a Proposal tips under Helpful Tools.

-Career Services congratulates the following students who were awarded Barth funding of up to $2500 to complete a summer internship this year.
+Career Services congratulates the following students who were awarded Barth funding to complete a summer internship this year.

 - Suaida Firoze '16, (Management): The Legal Services Center of Harvard Law School, MA

 - Despoina Lioliou '17 (Education, Cultural Studies and Communication): Yale University Social Cognitive Development Lab, New Haven, CT

 - Alex Merriam '17 (Geography): Bureau of Diplomatic Security at the U.S. Embassy, El Salvador

 - Trang Nguyen '17 (Mathematics/Economics): Fulbright Economics Teaching Program, Vietnam